techmate-auk/plagiarism-detector/README.md

 # Project Title

-A brief description of your project.
+Plagiarim Detector will help you to detect copy content of your manuscript or document.

 ## Table of Contents
 - [Features](#features)